 Point 3: Does the CMS offer the required usability?

 When your web presence is designed, published and newly available, you also want to make sure that it is accessible to as many users as you can – and that as few users as possible are stopped from enjoying your content by language barriers or which device they’ve chosen to use.
-Since more and more users are searching the World Wide Web on their mobile devices, you need to ensure that your chosen CMS enables you to create a mobile version of your company website without too much difficulty.
-One solution, which is admittedly more effort to programme but much less trouble to maintain, is a responsive website.
+Since more and more users are searching the web on their mobile devices, you need to ensure that your chosen CMS for a small website enables you to create a mobile version of your company website without too much difficulty.
+One solution, which is admittedly more effort to program but much less trouble to maintain, is a responsive website.
 This website type will automatically adapt to the display screen size of any device being used, but if you want to go with this option, you’ll need to ensure that your chosen content management system allows you to do so.

 If you want to offer your web presence in multiple languages, it goes without saying that you should choose a system with a multilingual function.
 This gives you the advantage of being able to manage content in different languages in parallel as a single project, rather than having to develop multiple separate pages for each language.
-Another important aspect is the implementation of barrier-free pages.
-For official guidance on how to make sure your website is barrier-free and accessible to all users, check out our digital guide to the WCAG.
+Another important aspect is the principle of a barrier-free web.
 Taking the time to make sure that all of your content is accessible to everyone will greatly improve the user-friendliness of your website.

-There’s no programme that offers complete protection from hacking attacks.
+There’s no program that offers complete protection from hacking attacks.
 But there is a range of useful functions that some content management systems offer that can limit access to external sources.
-Systems designed to target small businesses offer the following advantages over the typical programmes used by larger projects and corporations:
+Systems designed to target small businesses offer the following advantages over the typical programs used by larger projects and corporations:

 You should also ensure that the developer of the respective content management system you choose checks the trustworthiness and functionality of all modules offered by third parties, for example tracking tool plugins.
 A CMS that automatically indicates available updates to the system software as well as any extensions in use is also a plus, because regularly updated software is much harder to hack.
 And in addition to the standard password protection, some content management systems offer additional security access via a secure connection.